Meet the team

 Chris Fraser PCC

-I worked in Spain, Italy, and Greece teaching English and leading a team in the humanitarian sector before joining the Bank of England.
-I trained as an ADHD coach at ADDCA, gaining ACCG accreditation on the Advanced programme as well is my ICF PCC.
+In my life before coaching, I taught English all over Europe and lead a team in the humanitarian sector before joining the Bank of England.
+I trained as an ADHD Coach at ADDCA.

 The transformative impact this process had on my relationship with my own ADHD is what I aim to bring to my clients.

 I coach professionals from all walks of life—creatives, leaders, and everyone in between.
-With lived experience and a particular interest in the intersection of disability and ADHD, my approach focuses on partnering with clients to unlock and harness their ADHD strengths.
+With lived experience and a particular interest in the intersection of disability and ADHD, my approach focuses on partnering with clients to work with their ADHD strengths.

 • Woman wearing a striped blouse, smiling, against a white background.